-Free fly in Hongcun and other ancient villages.
+However, you are free to fly your drone in Hongcun and other ancient villages.

 Our Elite Photo Guides

-Having guided hundreds of tourists and photographers, our guides can adjust the itinerary according to the weather and light, to help you get the best shots with the best light.
+With their vast experience in guiding numerous tourists and photographers, our guides can adjust the itinerary according to the weather and light conditions, ensuring you capture the most incredible shots with optimal lighting.

 Practical Travel Tips